 A: During normal business hours, the Philadelphia Center is open.
-After normal business hours and during breaks, these facilities are locked and only accessible to authorized individuals using a University ID.
-The staff of the Philadelphia Center has the ability to adjust the times at which the doors are controlled by key cards only.
+Access is by University ID only or by the staff opening the front door to visitors.
+Thus, any student or employee of the Philadelphia Center MUST have their ID to access the Center.
+After these business hours and during breaks, these facilities are locked and only accessible to authorized individuals using a University ID.
+The staff of the Philadelphia Center can adjust the times at which the doors are controlled by key cards only.
 Allied Universal Security conducts routine patrols of the buildings to evaluate and monitor security-related matters.
-Any incidents requiring an investigation are reported immediately to the Philadelphia Police Department.
+Any incident requiring an investigation is reported immediately to the Philadelphia Police Department.